godsgiftuko/tinyscraper/README.md

 ### `yarn start`

-You may also see any errors in the console.
+You will get the OG data in the console as well any errors.

 Author \
 Uko, God'sgift Matthew